-UGP also operates a matching donation scheme, the Utmost Challenge, providing the opportunity for employees across the Group to get extra support for exceptional charitable endeavours.
+Utmost Group also operates a matching donation scheme, the Utmost Challenge, providing the opportunity for employees across the Group to get extra support for exceptional charitable endeavours.

-We undertake, in conjunction with UGP, community volunteering initiatives in order to make a positive difference.
-We have been able to undertake more community activities in 2022, post COVID pandemic, with teams and individuals using paid volunteering days to support local schools, community programmes and charities.
+We undertake community volunteering initiatives in order to make a positive difference.
+We have been able to continue to undertake more community activities in 2023, post COVID pandemic, with teams and individuals using paid volunteering days to support local schools, community programmes and charities.